nadrino/kotor-walkthrough/kotor/walkthrough/086_Korriban.md

     - Why can't you?
     - And if I make the wrong choice?
 - END Carth (male PC)
-- Go out with Carth + T3 -> coherent to go back in the Academy incognito
+- Go out with Carth + T3 -> ~~coherent to go back in the Academy incognito~~ -> whatever they are my "slaves"
+- T3 needed for opening crates

 # Korriban - Naga Sadow Tomb

+- Stop at the bar -> Dak Vesser -> DS Path -> later
+  - How do you know Juhani?
+  - Why are you leaving, exactly?
+  - But where will you go?
 - Go to the academy training room (corridor on the right)
 - Right -> dueling room
     - What kind of dueling are you talking about?